ProtoSchool/protoschool.github.io/src/tutorials/0005/07-exercise.md

 There are two valid ways to solve this challenge.
 Take your pick!

 **Hint:** In the code below we've already taken care of converting the `bufferedContents` to a string before returning the result, as you did yourself previously using `.toString()`.

+Don't forget to preapend `/ipfs/` to the IPFS Path string